 Complications of foreign bodies in eyes

-Most injuries are minor and usually heal without further problems given the right care.
+Most injuries from a foreign body in the eye are minor and usually heal without further problems given the right care.
 Possible complications include:

-- Infection and scarring – if the foreign body is not removed from your eye, it may lead to infection and scarring.
+- infection and scarring – if the foreign body is not removed from your eye, it may lead to infection and scarring.
 For example, metal objects react with the eye’s natural tears and rust forms around the metal.
-This is seen as a dark spot on the cornea (or clear window) of the eye and can cause a scar that may affect your vision.
-Once it is removed, symptoms should quickly ease.
+This is seen as a dark spot on the cornea (the clear window at the front of the eye) and can cause a scar that may affect your vision.
+Once it is removed, symptoms should quickly ease

-- Corneal scratches or abrasions – a foreign body may scratch the cornea, which is the clear membrane on the front of the eye.
+- corneal scratches or abrasions – a foreign body may scratch the cornea, which is the clear membrane on the front of the eye.
+Commonly, the foreign body is trapped under the upper eyelid.
 With the right care, most corneal abrasions – even large ones – heal within 48 hours.
-In some cases, however, they can lead to a long-term problem known as recurrent corneal erosion, which may occur even years after the original injury.
+In some cases, however, they can lead to a long-term problem known as recurrent corneal erosion, which may occur even years after the original injury

 Treatment of foreign bodies in eyes